gojimmypi/wolfssl-examples/README.md

 in the ./certs directory.
 These certificates and keys have been pulled in from the main wolfSSL repository.

+To generate your own cert text, see the [DER to C script](https://github.com/wolfSSL/wolfssl/blob/master/scripts/dertoc.pl).

 <br />

 ## Support

 Please contact wolfSSL at support@wolfssl.com with any questions, bug fixes,